wilsonleung32/StockTracker/README.md

 ```

 ## Notes
 The Alpha Vantage API used to query stocks has a limit of 5 calls per minute.
-This will lead to some stock values/names not rendering properly on the portfolio page, if this limit is exceeded.
+If this limit is exceeded, some stock values/names will not render properly on the portfolio page.